 The Isle of Skye's history stretches back thousands of years.
 Archaeological finds suggest that Mesolithic hunter-gatherers inhabited the island as early as 7,000 BC.
 Later, the Picts established settlements, leaving behind mysterious carved stones and traces of fortified hillforts.

 One of the most famous local disputes was between the MacLeods of Dunvegan and the MacDonalds of Sleat.
-This feud escalated into several bloody encounters, including the Battle of Glendale.
-The fight was sparked by arguments over cattle and land rights, a common cause of conflict in the Highlands.
+This feud escalated into several bloody encounters, including the Battle of Glendale in the fifteenth century, sparked by arguments over cattle and land rights, a common cause of conflict in the Highlands.

 In the 18th century, Skye became intertwined with the Jacobite Risings.
 After the defeat at Culloden in 1746, Bonnie Prince Charlie famously fled to Skye disguised as an Irish maid, with the help of Flora MacDonald.
-This daring escape cemented the island’s place in romantic Highland history.
+This daring escape, remembered in the Skye Boat Song, cemented the island's place in romantic Highland history.

-Top Tourist Attractions on the Isle of Skye
+What Are the Top Attractions on the Isle of Skye?

 1. Dunvegan Castle